nowaproj/docs/docs/data-connections/api/Openrouter.md

 ## 3. Adding Headers

-In the previous page, we wrote about headers. if you’re not familiar with them.
-[Click here](.\createapi.md#3-configure-the-headers)
+In the previous page, we wrote about headers. if you're not familiar with them.
+[Click here](./createapi.md#3-configure-the-headers)

 ### 3️.1 Add Authorization Header